 Take a look at the top 10 best free universities and see if any offer programs that interest you.
 When we say free, we really mean it – you can get started without putting a penny down.
 You’ll save on tuition costs, and you’re setting yourself up to make more money so that you have to save less in the future.

-Although this is a very comprehensive list of ways to save money in 2016, we can’t cover everything.
+Although this is a very comprehensive list of ways to save money, we can’t cover everything.
 There are ways of saving money that you’re still in the dark about.